bsolomon1124/pyfinance/README.rst

 :code:`utils.py`     Utilities not fitting into any of the above.
 ===================  ===========

-Please note that :code:`returns` and :code:`general` are still in development; they are not thoroughly tested and have some `NotImplementedError` methods.
+Please note that :code:`returns` and :code:`general` are still in development; they are not thoroughly tested and have some NotImplemented features.

 ------------
 Installation